Kishankumarsah/SNAPLOG/README.md

 # SNAPLOG

-to install all essential package use npm install command in terminal to run use npm start
+1. To install all essential package use npm install command in terminal

+2. To run use npm start